manuel-serrano/hiphop/doc/api.md

 Attributes and children of the node:

-* An expression or a signal name.
-* `pre` (optional, if signal name is given): test the presence of the signal at the previous instant.
+* A delay expression.
 * `not` (optional): logic negation of the result of the test.
 * One child (then branch) or two (then and else branch).

-Instantaneously evaluates the expression or test the signal presence, and gives control to the _then_ or _else_ branch according to the result of the test.
+Instantaneously evaluates the expression and gives control to the _then_ or _else_ branch according to the result of the test.

 The following example will emit `O1` if the signal `I1` is present, and `O2` if the value of the signal `O2` is superior or equals to 2.